neurocom/street-fighter/adrs/rest.md

 therefore is dynamic in nature.
 - RPC-oriented solution are commonly used in communication between back-end systems and is less common when intercating with front-end clients since commonly revolve around methods/action oriented API, and usually are statically defined ahead of time by some IDL.
-Therefore designing an API that is more data-centric is a better fit for REST architectural style
+Therefore, designing an API that is more data-centric is a better fit for REST architectural style

 ## Other Considerations: